 All of us need to have somewhere to turn to in times of stress, uncertainty, and sadness.
 When we think of communal spaces that many might associate with the feeling of sanctuary, churches, monasteries, ashrams, and temples may come to mind.
 These physical spaces can offer feelings of belonging, understanding, safety, and peace.
 This sense of refuge can arise from being in a like-minded community, from familiar symbolism and rituals, particulars about the physical atmosphere, and from a sense of closeness to divine energy or entity.
 Whether or not we frequent places like these, we all can create sacred spaces for ourselves, both physical and nonphysical.

-Some of us may be able to think of physical spaces in our lives where we feel safe, comfortable, and calm; it may be a particular person’s home, a space in our own home that we have to ourselves, or even a yoga studio, nearby park, or coffee shop we frequent.
+Some of us may be able to think of physical spaces in our lives where we feel safe, comfortable, and calm; it may be a particular person’s home, a space in our own home that we have to ourselves, or even a nearby park.

 If we move from place to place a lot, some of us may find that there is no physical space that offers that sense of peace and refuge.
 Instead, we can seek out certain people, mentors, and even animals that smooth our edges away.